apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 29th, 2019: Apache Jackrabbit Oak 1.16.0 released
+Apache Jackrabbit Oak 1.16.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### July 18th, 2019: Apache Jackrabbit FileVault Packaging Maven Plugin 1.0.4 released
 Jackrabbit FileVault Packaging Maven Plugin 1.0.4 is current stable release.
 See the [downloads](downloads.html#vltplg) page for more details.